YangLu1031/cloud-builders/Beta/CONTRIBUTING.md

 Support or [filed as new bugs in the public issue tracker](https://issuetracker.google.com/issues/new?component=190802&template=1162743).

+# Pull Requests

+While you should feel free to assign a reviewer to your pull request if you happen to know who the appropriate reader is, you need not do so; we will assign an owner on receipt of your suggested changes.
+Emergencies aside, we typically respond to pull requests within 2-3 business days once the CLA is signed.

 # Contributor License Agreements

 Before we can accept your pull requests you'll need to sign a Contributor